MathieuJouffroy/Roger_skyline/Network/ssh.md

 ## We don’t want you to use the DHCP service of your machine.
 You’ve got to configure it to have a static IP and a Netmask in \30.

 VirtualBox settings -> Network -> change ***NAT*** on ***Bridged Adapter***.
-I will use ifconfig for the configuration, so install net-tools and vim:
+I will use ifconfig for the configuration (install net-tools and vim):
 ```
 $ apt install net-tools
 $ apt install vim